mrjones2014/smart-splits.nvim/README.md

 figuring out if your cursor is currently at an edge split for resizing.
 This is useful in order to ignore "sidebar" type buffers while resizing, such as [nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua) which tries to maintain its own width unless manually resized.
+Note that nothing is ignored when moving between splits, only when resizing.

 Defaults are shown below: